JChamberlain28/Team-16-Project-1-Task-Scheduling/README.md

 ## Compilation Instructions
 Required system packages (Linux):
 * gradle
-* Java JDK 8 or higher
+* Java JDK 8 or higher (Not OpenJDK, as JavaFX is not included)
 * git

 ### Clone the Repository